-After the successful experience in 2010-2014, the present edition of the Summer Courses will be held again in Bucharest, the capital of Romania.
-For the 5thconsecutive year, the Faculty of Letters will be the host of the 55th edition, associated with the ceremonies of the 150 years since the University of Bucharest has been settled as a place reuniting the traditions in education, culture and research for Romanian higher education.
+After the successful experience in 2010-2015, the current edition of the Summer Courses will be held again in Bucharest, the capital of Romania.
+For the 5thconsecutive year, the Faculty of Letters will be the host of the 56th edition, associated with the event the University of Bucharest has still supported –Bucharest –European Capital for Culture in 2021.

 Attested since 1469, Bucharest flourished architecturally and culturally in the interwar period, when the city was known as ‘Little Paris’.
 Nowadays, the population of Bucharest counts more than 2 million people, the city being ranked the 6th in the European Union.

 Choose Bucharest and you won’t regret it!
 You will discover a charming city, with classical buildings and historical monuments, but also a modern and intense city life.
 You will find here many concert halls, theatres and cinemas, cultural institutions, hundreds of restaurants and cafés, modern shops, parks and lakes. (http://www.strazibucuresti.ro/harta-bucuresti-3d.html;http://www.bucuresti.ro/)